Body Orientated Psychotherapy

 At Brighton and Hove Psychotherapy we believe that the mind and body are intricately linked.
-That what is felt in one is felt and, in the case of the body, expressed in the other.
+That what is felt in one is felt and, in the case of the body, expressed, in the other.

 At Brighton and Hove Psychotherapy we believe that the mind and body are intricately linked.
-That what is felt in one is felt and, in the case of the body, expressed in the other.
+That what is felt in one is felt and, in the case of the body, expressed, in the other.

 Our experience is that too many practitioners focus purely on the mind of the client and ignore the body.
 Yet, research increasingly shows the mind and body as one emotional system.
-Sadly, this lack of understanding it is often borne out of many counsellors and psychotherapists being traditionally focused only on the mind.
-Also perhaps from some not being connected to their own body.
+Sadly, this lack of understanding is often borne out of many counsellors and psychotherapists being traditionally focused only on the mind, and perhaps from some not being connected to their own body.
 However, our minds and bodies work together on a daily basis.
 Therefore the body is also involved in experiencing and processing emotions.

 In fact the interaction of what is essentially one emotional system is encoded in our language.
 Think about popular expressions such as: